アイスランド

 • Attachment Image from Itinerary Row: 120190 Attachment Image from Itinerary Row: 120190

-• Gullfoss Gullfoss, which translates as "Golden Falls," is one of Iceland's most beautiful waterfalls; on sunny days it gleams golden, giving the name to the "Golden Circle".
+• Gullfoss Gullfoss, meaning "Golden Falls," is one of Iceland’s most beautiful waterfalls, and on sunny days its golden shimmer is the inspiration for the name "Golden Circle."

-The gorge's rocks date back to interglacial periods.
-The Hvítá river, which originates from the Langjökull glacier, plunges into a narrow, deep canyon with a total drop of 32 meters.
-It is actually a two-tiered waterfall, with an upper fall of 11 meters and a lower fall of 21 meters.
+The valley rocks through which the waterfall flows date back to interglacial periods.
+The river Hvítá, sourced from the Langjökull glacier, plunges into a narrow, deep canyon with a total drop of 32 meters.
+It is actually a two-tiered waterfall, with an upper drop of 11 meters and a lower drop of 21 meters.

-There are two viewing platforms: the upper platform offers panoramic views of the gorge and the entire waterfall, while the lower platform allows you to experience the falls up close.
+There are two viewing platforms: the upper viewpoint offers a panorama of the canyon and the whole waterfall, while the lower viewpoint lets you experience the falls up close.

 From Gullfoss you can also see Langjökull, Iceland’s second-largest glacier.